Skip to main content

 Open letter to NZ Rugby vs INEOS sponsorship

-The reaction within the Kiwis in Climate conversations was immediate, heartfelt and energised.
-Although the 'sportswashing' deal had been raised by NGOs, KiC’s open letter tackled the issue in a different way.
+The reaction within Kiwis in Climate was immediate.
+Although NGOs had already raised concerns about the deal, KiC’s open letter tackled the issue in a different way.

-Presenting as a non-partisan, professionally driven voice, the Kiwis in Climate open letter was able to gain mainstream media attention, encourage big-name signatories, and engage in a dialogue with NZ Rugby.
+Presenting as a non-partisan, professionally driven voice, the Kiwis in Climate open letter gained mainstream media attention, encouraged big-name signatories, and opened a dialogue with NZ Rugby.

-This leading Kiwis in Climate advocacy initiative was covered in Stuff, the NZ Herald, and dominated talkback for a few days, with many signatories taking interviews, including former All Black Bob Burgess, climate scientist Dave Frame, Sir Bob Harvey and KiC founder John Lang.
+Our Kiwis in Climate letter, full of rugby metaphors, was covered in Stuff, the NZ Herald, and dominated talkback for days.
+Many signatories took interviews, including former All Black Bob Burgess, climate scientist Dave Frame, Sir Bob Harvey and KiC founder John Lang.

-To its credit, NZR initially engaged with our letter, responding publicly and meeting with KiC founder John Lang in London.
-At that meeting NZ Rugby's CEO Mark Robinson said it was producing a 'strategic roadmap' on decarbonisation, and promised opportunities to collaborate and engage with Kiwis in Climate.
+To its credit, NZR engaged with our letter, responding publicly and meeting with KiC founder John Lang twice in London.
+At the initial meeting NZ Rugby's CEO Mark Robinson said the organisation was producing a 'strategic roadmap' on decarbonisation and promised an opportunity for Kiwis in Climate to contribute constructively.
 None of this ever materialised, and further outreach over the next year was brushed off.

-Then in early 2025, INEOS and NZ Rugby parted ways prematurely, after a lawsuit from NZR over unfulfilled payments.
+Then in early 2025, INEOS and NZ Rugby parted ways prematurely, after NZR filed a lawsuit from over unfulfilled payments.
 INEOS cited "the deindustrialisation of Europe" and "extreme carbon taxes" for their lower profit margins and subsequent withdrawal from sponsorships (source: RNZ).
-New Zealand Rugby chief executive Mark Robinson then also stepped down.
+Shortly afterwards, New Zealand Rugby chief executive Mark Robinson also stepped down.

-While this unconscionable partnership ended for reasons other than climate or sustainability, we take heart that Kiwis in Climate was a loud and clear voice against the deal, and our mahi added to the national discourse.
+While this partnership ended for reasons other than climate or sustainability, we take heart that Kiwis in Climate led a loud, diverse and coherent collective voice against the deal — and that our mahi contributed to the national discourse, still being mentioned in mainstream media such as the Otago Daily Times three years later.

-As RNZ’s Sports Journalist Jamie Wall put it,
+As RNZ sports journalist Jamie Wall put it:

 “It is ironic that NZR have walked out looking pretty clean, regarding a deal they were initially criticised for, given the sort of environmentally unfriendly business INEOS are in."